 Hourglass: This body shape is beautifully balanced and will look great in midi styles.
 You can even try pleats but make sure that you waist is clearly defined.

-Neat Hourglass: This body shape though curvy of top, has a straight hips and a smallish, flat bottom.
+Neat Hourglass/ Figure Of Eight: This body shape though curvy of top, has a straight hips and a smallish, flat bottom.
 This body shape does best with straight to tapered styles of midi.
-For more on this body type, you can check out a guest post from me here.
+For more on dressing this body type, you can check this post.
 This body shape typically has long slim legs so its well worth finding a style that will show a bit of leg like in the picture of the woven Balmain I have attached here.

 Straight Up and Down: This body shape dictates that the side seams of the skirt be straight so a straight style with or without a kick-pleat should look good.
 The idea is that the skirt neither tapers or flares at the bottom.